gingerbeardman/gingerbeardman.github.io/_posts/2009-09-05-hacking-the-becker-cascade-navigation-cf-card.md

 The version number would be increased in step with any updates to the system software.

-By partitioning a SanDisk card and giving it the same file contents, volume name, and this magic text made the card work.
+By partitioning a SanDisk card and giving it the same file contents, volume name, and this magic text made the upgrade work.
 For a while I sold these modified cards on eBay for a nice little markup and it kept me in video games for a while.
 Good times!